iterative/dvc.org/static/docs/commands-reference/import.md

 When DVC inspects a DVC-file, one step is inspecting the dependencies to see if any have changed.
-A changed dependency will appear in the `dvc status` report, indicating the need to re-run the corresponding part of the pipeline.
+A changed dependency will appear in the `dvc status` report, indicating the need to reproduce the corresponding part of the pipeline.
 When DVC inspects an external dependency, it uses a method appropriate to that dependency to test its current status.

 ## Options